spothero/Partner-SDK-iOS/README.md

 If you are running into problems and you would like to see a very, very large amount of detail about the calls going to and from the SpotHero server, you may change the `debugPrintInfo` property on the SDK singleton to `true`.

 For security reasons, we ask that you ensure this is **not** set to `true` in any release builds.
 The default value is `false`, so if you do not actively change it, you're fine.

+## A note on Swift Versions

+One thing about Swift that's a bit of a pain until it becomes ABI stable is that your code and *all* dependencies must be using the same version of Swift.
+This SDK is entirely written in Swift, so make sure you figure out if you have any other Swift-based dependencies or any of your own coed tied to a particular version of Swift.

+The current version of the SDK supports Swift 2.2 **and** 2.3, which means it can be built in Xcode 7.3 or Xcode 8.
+A future version will migrate the code to Swift 3.0, which can only be built in Xcode 8, and which will have a fairly significant number of breaking changes.
+We'll tag the branches appropriately at that point.

+We're committed to ensuring timely updates to the SDK when new versions of Swift are made available through Xcode.
+Please reach out to the SpotHero engineering team through your partnership coordinator if you need access to a pre-release version.